 that person has an interest in the land which is to be taken to be relevant for the purposes of this Act.

-(3) An eligible person enters into a prescribed charge arrangement for the purposes of this section if the person enters into a written contract, agreement, scheme, deed or other written arrangement with the owner of land in a caravan park to pay, either directly or indirectly, a prescribed charge on the land occupied by the person as an owner-occupier.
+(3) An eligible person enters into a prescribed charge arrangement for the purposes of this section if the person enters into a written contract, agreement, scheme, deed or other written arrangement with the lessor of land in a caravan park to pay, either directly or indirectly, a prescribed charge on the land occupied by the person as an owner-occupier.

 (4) An eligible person is taken to have entered into a prescribed charge arrangement for the purposes of this section if the eligible person —